MattBunch/Sorting-Visualization/README.md

 # Sorting Visualizer Project

-This programs visualizes serveral sorting algorithms.
-As of writing, only Bubble Sort, Insertion sort has been implemented
+This programs visualizes several sorting algorithms on a canvas.

 ## Built With: